signalstickers/signalstickers/README.md

 ### Do I have to add my sticker pack to this site to share it with my friends?

 **No**.
-You can just share your sticker pack using the `signal.art` link that you got when you created your sticker pack.
+You can just send any sticker to your friends and they will be able to install the pack, or you can share your sticker pack using the `signal.art` link that you got when you created your sticker pack, or by using the share button from inside the signal app's sticker managment screen.

 ### Can you create a sticker pack for me?